valentinvogt/npde-summary/src/chapters/11.typ

   + $ bA_R (bu,bw) (bu - bw) = bold(F) (bu) - bold(F) (bw)$ for all $bu, bw in U$
   + $ bA_R (bu,bw)$ has $m$ distinct real eigenvalues
 ]

+There is no general formula for the Roe matrix, but once we have it, we can plug it into e.g. the Lax-Friedrichs flux.